alvincrespo/blog/content/blog/aws-settting-up-a-vpc-from-scratch/index.md

 ---

-# Testing our VPC for Cross Subnet Communication
+<h1 id="testing-our-vpc-for-cross-subnet-communication">Testing our VPC for Cross Subnet Communication</h1>

 Alright!
 So now that our DB server has the newly configured security group to allow inbound communication from our public subnet - let's see if we can ping our DB server from inside our Web server: